-- Setting funds up on the University of Alaska’s BANNER accounting system and generating University of Alaska Fairbanks Budget Revision Forms for both grants and funds.
+- Set funds up on the University of Alaska’s Banner accounting system and generate UAF budget revision forms for both grants and funds.

-- Coordinating activity among GI researchers, staff and central functions.
-Work with faculty, staff, and the UAF Office of Grants and Contracts Administration to resolve award problems and initiate award changes.
+- Coordinate activity among GI researchers, staff and central functions.
+Work with faculty, staff and the UAF Office of Grants and Contracts administration to resolve award problems and initiate award changes.

-- Process Journal Vouchers and Labor Reallocations to correct or adjust restricted and
+- Process journal vouchers and labor reallocations to correct or adjust restricted and unrestricted accounting transactions.

 - Bill a limited number of awards directly to funding agencies.